John Tyler Sr.

 John Tyler Sr. (February 28, 1747 – January 6, 1813) was an American lawyer, planter, politician and judge who served in the Virginia House of Delegates and became 15th Governor of Virginia and later United States district judge of the United States District Court for the District of Virginia.
 He was the father of U.S. President John Tyler.

 Early life and education

-Born on February 28, 1747, in James City County, Colony of Virginia, British America, to the former Anne Contesse, the wife of John Tyler, the marshal of the Colony's vice-admiralty court.
+Born on February 28, 1747, in James City County, Colony of Virginia, British America, to Anne Contesse and her husband John Tyler, the marshal of the Colony's vice-admiralty court.
 His maternal grandfather was Huguenot physician Dr. Louis Contesse.
 Beginning in 1754, Tyler attended first the grammar school at the College of William & Mary in the colony's capitol, Williamsburg, then the college itself.
 When he was nineteen, Tyler stood in the lobby of the colony's assembly, the House of Burgesses, and listened to Patrick Henry's speech concerning the Stamp Act 1765, which caused him both to become hostile to the British government, as well as to read law with eminent attorney Robert Carter Nicholas.